 At times, the caribou even take momentary advantage of the gravel oil pads that rise up from the bug-infested tundra vegetation, she added.

-Whether infrastructure has affected the herd’s population is unclear.
+Whether infrastructure has affected the herd’s population size is unclear.

 Caribou herds can fluctuate widely in size, and the Central Arctic herd is no exception.
 In the mid-1970s, just before oil production started, the herd totaled only about 5,000, according to the Alaska Department of Fish and Game.
 It grew dramatically as development did, peaking at 70,000 in 2010, a fact often invoked by industry supporters.
 The population then plunged to about 22,000 by 2016.
 Numbers are now at about 30,000, and a period increased adult mortality appears to have ended, said Beth Lenart of the Alaska Department of Fish and Game, a study co-author.